 - CP: the measured drug’s concentration in mg/L, column-type OBSERVATION.

-- EVID: event identifier, 1 for doses and 0 for response lines (measurements), column-type EVID.
+- EVID: event identifier, 1 for doses and 0 for response lines (measurements), column-type EVENT ID.

-- DOSE: the amount of drug administrated to this subject in mg, column-type AMT.
+- DOSE: the amount of drug administrated to this subject in mg, column-type AMOUNT.

 - WT: weight of the subject in kg, column-type CONTINUOUS COVARIATE.